-- Set an example as a professional.
+- Set an example as a registered professional

-- Assist the articling registrant in identifying and undertaking professional development activities that may prove useful to the registrant in their area of practice.
+- Assist the articling Registrant in identifying and undertaking professional development activities that may prove useful to the registrant in their area(s) of practice

 Some considerations when establishing a mentoring relationship:

-Tips for Mentors
+Tips for Mentors:

-- Establish regular contact with the articling registrant
+- Establish regular contact with the mentee

 - Respect confidentiality